 #1 New Release in Information Technology Amazon Bestseller List!

-This is the handbook you need now to survive on Twitter…
+This is the handbook you need now — the summer of 2019 — to survive on Twitter…

 Twitter: Surviving Change includes the latest on the “auto-suggest” issue that led many users to believe they were shadow-banned during the past two years.